• Skip to main content

 There are lots of vegan butter alternatives on the market these days.
 The most important thing is to use a vegan block "butter" rather than a spread.
 This is because spreadable butters have a much higher water content that will affect the final bake.

 The eggs need replacing for two reasons, they give the cake batter lift and loosen the batter.
 In this recipe we help the cake to rise by using self raising flour.
 This is plain flour that has raising agents mixed in.
-If you can’t get hold of self raising flour you can make it by mixing 1 tsp of baking powder into every 100 grams of plain flour.
+If you can't get hold of self raising flour you can make it by mixing 1 teaspoon of baking powder into every 100 grams of plain flour.

 To loosen the batter we use a little soy milk.
 This has quite a high protein content so goes a little way to mimicking the properties of the egg.